10 New Year’s Resolutions Every Jobseeker Should Make

 The news is relentlessly splattered with statistics about redundancies and particular industries having zero opportunities and vacancy lulls.
 Ignore it!
 If you’ve got your eye on a specific sector and you’ve got the substance to back up your desire to contribute, you can secure a job.
 It’s never THAT bad.
 The news has to report something after all and the media loves to depress us all.
 Yes redundancies happen and it’s terrible, but this isn’t something that should form the bulk of your jobseeker decision making!

 If you haven’t got a LinkedIn profile, or you have one but it holds no content, we suggest you award yourself a sharp slap around the head and perch on the naughty step for half an hour.
 EVERYONE knows that LinkedIn is highly valuable to the recruitment industry and any recruiter will tell you that they use this daily when sourcing candidates for their roles.
 Never underestimate the merit of a social network, particularly LinkedIn.
+(And if you're a marketer, you ought to have already joined this LinkedIn Network!)
 Here’s a few statistics which should help you recognise the importance of getting on there:

 - 2 people join LinkedIn every SECOND